 3. Then, we figure out your resting HR as follows:

-If there’s no information on your heart rate at all, we’ll turn to the default value of 55 bpm.
+If there’s no info at all, we’ll turn to the default value of 55 bpm.

 3. Then, we calculate the lower HR value for the light zone (40 percent) using the formula: